Prepare for Security and save time

 - Flammable liquids

-Birmingham Airport continuously works alongside regulatory authorities to ensure that the highest standards of safety on board aircraft are maintained.
-Both the Civil Aviation Authority (CAA) and the European Aviation Safety Agency (EASA) issue guidance relating to the carriage of Lithium Batteries on board aircraft to help minimise potential risks.
+Both the Civil Aviation Authority (CAA) and the European Aviation Safety Agency (EASA) issue guidance about Lithium Batteries on board aircraft to help minimise potential risks.
+The British Healthcare Trades Association (BHTA) also publishes air transport advice on individual models of mobility aids.

-- We recommend that passengers planning to travel with electrical items powered by lithium batteries, including electric mobility aids, and/or carrying spare batteries, peruse the published guidance material via these websites.
+- Planning to travel with electrical items powered by lithium batteries, including electric mobility aids.

-- We further recommend that you contact your airline direct should you wish to seek any clarification of these regulations as approval for certain items may be required prior to travel.
+Contact your airline directly for any clarification of these regulations, as approval for certain items may be required prior to travel.